 The Royal Institution of Chartered Surveyors state that a Surveyor should not undertake a survey to a building, he or she is not qualified to undertake.
 It is important to understand that traditional and historic buildings are different to modern buildings and require specialist knowledge.

 Why do I need a Listed Building Survey, the Bank has told me all I need is a Homebuyers survey?

 Homebuyers are not suitable generally for properties of complexity or built prior to 1930.
 We do not work for the banks, our aim s to protect our clients and ensure that you make a wise, safe, and confident purchase.
 Understanding the history, character, changes, and construction of your future home.
 We provide an outline of any care and repair work that is needed as well as the costs for these can also be found in the report.
 We can also advise and guide you through the process required when applying for Listed Building Consent.
 This will include the preparation and development of a Heritage Statement to accompany your application.

 How many listed buildings are there in the UK?

 Surprisingly, the total number of listed buildings is not known, as one single entry on the National Heritage List for England (NHLE) can sometimes cover a number of individual units, such as a row of terraced houses.
 However, we estimate that there are around 500,000 listed buildings on the NHLE.

 How much does a listed building survey cost?

-Generally, our surveys start around £750.00 and dependant on size, location and complexity can rise to approximately £1,500.00.
+Generally, our surveys start around £750.00 and dependent on size, location and complexity can rise to approximately £1,500.00.